Emmanuelson321/Sprocket-Central-Marketing_Analysis/README.md

 ## Introduction
-Sprocket Central Pty Ltd is a mid-sized company specializing in high-quality bikes and accessible cycling accessories for riders.
-Their marketing team is looking to boost business by analyzing their existing customer dataset to determine customer trends and behavior, they are also looking to expand into a new market.
+Sprocket Central Pty Ltd. is a mid-sized company specializing in high-quality bikes and accessible cycling accessories for riders.
+Their marketing team is looking to boost business by analyzing their existing customer dataset to determine customer trends and behavior.
+They are also looking to expand into a new market.
-We(KPMG) are helping do this with a suitable marketing strategy.
+We (KPMG) are helping to do this with a suitable marketing strategy.
-The client(Sprocket Central Pty Ltd) provided KPMG with 3 data sets and 1 dataset New Customers for recommendation;
+The client (Sprocket Central Pty Ltd) provided KPMG with 3 data sets and 1 dataset of New Customers for recommendation.

 - Customer Demographic
 - Customer Addresses